Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/docs/g3x/index.md

 ---
 # Working Title G3X

 This is an early release of what is intended to eventually be the reworking of several of the smaller Garmin units in the game.
-At the moment the only thing that has been updated is the G3X Touch, but future modifications to the non-touch G3X, and to the touch-based Aera which uses much of the same code, are possible.<br>{% for post in site.categories["g3x"] limit:1 %}
+At the moment the only thing that has been updated is the G3X Touch, but future modifications to the non-touch G3X, and to the touch-based Aera which uses much of the same code, are possible.
-<a class="btn btn-slanted btn-sliding" href="https://github.com/Working-Title-MSFS-Mods/fspackages/archive/refs/tags/gx-{{post.title}}.zip"><span>Download Latest Version ({{post.title}})</span></a> <a class="btn btn-slanted btn-sliding" href="/g3x/releases"><span>Changelog and Older Versions</span></a>
+{% include downloadbutton.html category="g3x" %}
-{% endfor %}
+{% include button.html text="Changelog and Older Versions" url="/g3x/releases" %}

 ## Installation